Seth Tomko is a writer, college-level educator, and adventurer.

 A Noir Tale of Corruption and Justice

-Originally hired by a social crusader named Donald Willsson, the Continental Op who narrates the novel discovers his employer to be murdered and the city of Personville to be steeped in corruption.
-The narrator extracts a promise from a wealthy industrialist, old Elihu Willsson, to solve the murder and cleanse the town, rescuing it from all the gangsters Elihu brought in to fight against the same kind of champions for social justice like his son was.
+Originally hired by a social crusader named Donald Willsson, the unnamed Continental Op who narrates the novel discovers that his employer has been murdered.
+What's more, the entire city of Personville is steeped in corruption.
+The narrator extracts a promise from a wealthy industrialist, old Elihu Willsson, to solve the murder and cleanse the town, rescuing it from all the gangsters Elihu brought in to fight against the same kind of champions for social justice as his son.